Blockade of Germany (1939–1945): Pre-war situation in Germany

 While the armed forces were being built up, imports were reduced to the barest minimum required, severe price and wage controls were introduced, unions outlawed and, aware that certain commodities would be difficult to obtain once the blockade began, deals were made with Sweden, Romania, Turkey, Spain, Finland and Yugoslavia to facilitate the stockpiling of vital materials such as tungsten, oil, nickel, wool and cotton that would be needed to supply the armed forces in wartime.
-Heavy investment was made in ersatz (synthetic) industries to produce goods from natural resources Germany did have, such as textiles made from cellulose, rubber and oil made from coal, sugar and ethyl alcohol from wood, and materials for the print industry produced from potato tops.
+Heavy investment was made in ersatz ("substitute" or "replacement") industries to produce goods from natural resources Germany did have, such as textiles made from cellulose, rubber and oil made from coal, sugar and ethyl alcohol from wood, and materials for the print industry produced from potato tops.
 There were also ersatz foodstuffs such as coffee made from chicory and beer from sugar beet.
 Germany also invested in foreign industries and agricultural schemes aimed at directly meeting their particular needs, such as a plan to grow more soya beans and sunflower instead of maize in Romania.

 The American journalist William L. Shirer, who had lived in Berlin since 1934 and who made regular radio broadcasts to the US for CBS, noted that there were all kinds of shortages even before the war began.
 Germany produced 85% of its own food and UK 91%.
 Still, even after rationing, food portions were insufficient even for hard labour workers.

 On 24 August 1939, a week before the invasion of Poland which started the war, Germany announced rationing of food, coal, textiles and soap, and Shirer noted that it was this action above all which made the German people wake up to the reality that war was imminent.
 They were allowed one bar of soap per month, and men had to make one tube of shaving foam last five months.
 Housewives soon spent hours standing in line for supplies; shopkeepers sometimes opened otherwise non-perishable goods such as tinned sardines in front of customers when they were bought to prevent hoarding.
 The clothing allowance was so meagre that for all practical purposes people had to make do with whatever clothing they already possessed until the war was over.
 Men were allowed one overcoat and two suits, four shirts and six pairs of socks, and had to prove that the old ones were worn out to get new.
 Some items shown on the coupons, such as bed sheets, blankets and table linen could in reality only be obtained on production of a special licence.

-Although the Nazi leadership maintained that the Allied strategy of blockade was illegal, they nevertheless prepared to counter it by all means necessary.
-In an ominous foreshadowing of the unrestricted submarine warfare to come, the Kriegsmarine (navy) sent out battle instructions in May 1939 which included the ominous phrase "fighting methods will never fail to be employed merely because some international regulations are opposed to them".
+Although Nazi leaders consistently labelled the Allied strategy of blockade as illegal, they nevertheless prepared to counter it by all means necessary.
+In an ominous foreshadowing of the unrestricted submarine warfare to come, the (navy) sent out battle instructions in May 1939 which included the ominous phrase "fighting methods will never fail to be employed merely because some international regulations are opposed to them".